Trump’s ‘Big, Beautiful Bill’ Hits the Senate — Here’s What They Kept and Cut

 The EV tax credit offered an incentive, now available as a point-of-sale rebate, to EV shoppers who meet certain income requirements.
 Even stronger incentives have been available on EV leases, while some used electric-car buyers have been eligible for a tax credit up to $4,000.

 These credits would be undone by the House bill effective Dec.
-31. Some EV tax credits would still be available for one more year in 2026 under the latest version, but they would only apply on models from automakers with less than 200,000 EV sales.
+31. Some EV tax credits would still be available for one more year in 2026 under that version, but they would apply only to models from automakers with fewer than than 200,000 EV sales.
+The Senate bill would remove that carveout and completely eliminate the tax credit 180 days after the bill is signed into law.

 The annual contribution limit would be $5,000, allowing parents to set aside money for college or other endeavors.
 The eye-popping part of the proposal: The government would make a one-time contribution of $1,000 to the accounts of children born from 2025 through 2028.